szimmer9/chartmaker/README.md

 ```
 So, this converts the PPM file myfile to a jgraph file called myoutput.
 It will create the file myoutput.jgr if it does not exist, or if it does exist, it will overwrite it.

-[Please see this webpage](http://web.eecs.utk.edu/~jplank/plank/jgraph/jgraph.html) for more info on jgraph.
+[Please see this webpage](http://web.eecs.utk.edu/~jplank/plank/jgraph/jgraph.html) for more info on how to use jgraph.